 How to Receive Victim’s Compensation From an UBER Accident

 In California, the drivers with ridesharing companies are required to carry $50,000 per person and $100,000 per accident in liability insurance along with $30,000 in property damage.
 The rideshare company also carries $200,000 in extra coverage.
 The insurance is applicable as long as the driver is logged into the app and looking for a customer request.
-When the driver accepts a ride and is in route to pick the customer, the $1 million insurance kicks in.
+When the driver accepts a ride and is en route to pick the customer, the $1 million insurance kicks in.

-Collecting Evidence of an UBER Accident
+Collecting Evidence of an Uber Accident

 After the accident’s victim must immediately take the following steps to preserve the right to compensation: